AbsaOSS/hyperdrive/README.md

 #### Writers
 Defines where DataFrames should be sent after the transformations, e.g. into HDFS as Parquet files.

-#### Finalizers
-Defines finalization / clean-up tasks after the ingestion has been finished.

 #### Drivers
 Configures the whole pipeline after receiving the configuration specification, e.g. a properties file.